 Some risk factors can make a person more likely to get lymphoma of the skin, but it’s not always clear exactly how these factors might increase risk.

-Scientists have learned how certain changes in the DNA inside normal lymphocytes might cause them to become lymphoma cells.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+Scientists have learned how certain changes in the DNA inside normal lymphocytes (immune system cells) might cause them to become lymphoma cells.
+DNA is the chemical in each of our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.

 Some people inherit DNA mutations (changes) from a parent that increase their risk of developing some types of cancer.
 But lymphoma of the skin is not one of the cancer types often caused by inherited mutations.